harvestcore/apphub/README.md

 - `url`: The URL of the app.
 - `name`: The name of the app.
 - `icon`: The icon of the app to be shown.
 See [Font Awesome](https://fontawesome.com/icons?d=gallery) (only free + brand ones are available).
+- `iconColor`: Optional.
+The color of the icon.

 > The `data.json` **must** contain an array of apps.